Reconsider travel to Uganda due to COVID-19, crime, and terrorism.

 Visit the Embassy's COVID-19 page for more information on COVID-19 related restrictions and conditions in Uganda.

 Country summary: Terrorist groups active in Uganda have claimed responsibility for recent bombings in and near Kampala.
 While the attacks do not appear to have targeted foreigners, anyone can be a victim of acts of violence.

-Violent crime, such as armed robbery, home invasion, kidnapping, and sexual assault, is common, especially in larger cities including Kampala and Entebbe.
-Local police lack the resources to respond effectively to serious crime.
+Violent crime, such as armed robbery, home invasion, and sexual assault, can occur at any time, especially in larger cities including Kampala and Entebbe.
+Local police may lack appropriate resources to respond effectively to serious crime.

 If you decide to travel to Uganda: